Cambria Christmas Market

 A house in Tracy puts on a phenomenal light show featuring over 70,000 lights as well as amazing special effects.
 The show is usually about thirty minutes.
 Current and previous shows can be seen on their YouTube Channel.
 They also have a Halloween show.

 You know those small Dickens Christmas villages that you can buy at say Hallmark or Macy's, well the Bay Area has a life sized one!
-And although not happening in 2020, usually the Dickens Fair allows you to enter the world of Charles Dickens as the place reproduces a town in Victorial London on Christmas Eve.
+And although not happening like normal in 2021, usually the Dickens Fair allows you to enter the world of Charles Dickens as the place reproduces a town in Victorial London on Christmas Eve.
 Filled with over 700 actors, and showcasing iconic locations from Charles Dickens' A Christmas Carol with theaters, pubs and even a party at Fezziwigs, it's sort of like a Victorian Engand Christmas themed Rennaisance Faire.
+This year it has been reconfigured as a drive thru experience taking approximately one hour.

 Not only is Lilley Hall known for the musical composer who lived there, but now it's also known for its exquisite Christmas decorations!
 Located in Toluca Lake, the display is very classy.
 I think the toy soldier Christmas Tree is very unique, and the display features Santa in his sleigh taking off with several flying reindeer.
 They also do fantastic Halloween decorations as well.
 You can see some of their decorations on their Instagram.